-Ancient Flood Beds at White Bluffs
+Ancient Flood Beds & Calcrete - White Bluffs, WA

+Exotic clasts in gravel.
 An exotic clast-bearing conglomerate at White Bluffs Overlook was left by an ancient Ice Age flood.
 The post-Ringold unconformity appears to be a sequence-bounding surface that may correlate with a late-Neogene unconformity in the Rocky Mountains.

 Flat-lying Pliocene Ringold lake beds (<5 Ma) are unconformably overlain by a meter-thick conglomerate composed of subangular calcrete rip-ups mixed with exotic clasts (granite, schist, andesite, quartzite).
 The conglomerate is Pleistocene age, likely a bit younger than 1.5 Ma.
 Exotic clasts derive from outside the Columbia Basin; they were brought here from the north and east by a combination of ancient rivers (ancestral Columbia, Salmon-Clearwater Rivers) and Ice Age floods.
 Some of the sediment dropped here by those rivers was later reworked by the cataclysmic floods.
 Wise not to assume that every exotic clast in Columbia Basin was swept here by floods from western Montana or from beneath ice sheets in British Columbia.
 Clasts may be reworked from older, local deposits or might be from less-exciting Idaho.